expenses/portfolio/index.md

 ![](vulkan-base.png)

 I now know Vulkan too!
 Having learnt [wgpu-rs], I had a pretty good grasp of the basic Vulkan concepts, _except_ most of the ones that vulkan-tutorial.com goes through in the 3 - 7 hours before you've actually gotten anything drawn on a window.
-Now having created this base for vulkan projects, I have a bit of a better idea about syncronisation and the like.
+Now having created this base for vulkan projects, I have a bit of a better idea about synchronisation and the like.
 ## [Dune Scene](https://github.com/expenses/dune_scene) (2021 - Present)

 - Rust with [wgpu-rs]